scottgal/mostlylucidweb/Mostlylucid/Markdown/textsearchingpt11.md

 <!--category-- Postgres, Alpine -->
 <datetime class="hidden">2024-08-21T20:30</datetime>
 ## Introduction
-In the last article I showed you how to set up a full text search using the built in full text search capabilities of Postgres.
-While I exposed a search api I dodn't have a way to actually use it so...it was a bit of a tease.
+In the [last article](/blog/textsearchingpt1) I showed you how to set up a full text search using the built in full text search capabilities of Postgres.
+While I exposed a search api I didn't have a way to actually use it so...it was a bit of a tease.
 In this article I'll show you how to use the search api to search for text in your database.

 [TOC]